chenyingtz/integrations-extras/federatorai/README.md

    - These tables show the recommended AWS instances configuration from Federator.ai and the cost of the recommended AWS instances.

 * Recommended Cluster - Azure and Recommended Cluster Configuration - Azure
-   - These tables show the recommended Azure instance configuration from Federator.ai and the cost of the recommended Azure instances.
+   - These tables show the recommended Azure instances configuration from Federator.ai and the cost of the recommended Azure instances.

 * Recommended Cluster - GCP and Recommended Cluster Configuration - GCP
-   - These tables show the recommended GCP instance configuration from Federator.ai and the cost of the recommended GCP instances.
+   - These tables show the recommended GCP instances configuration from Federator.ai and the cost of the recommended GCP instances.

 * Namespace with Highest Cost ($/day)
    - This graph shows the highest daily cost of the namespaces in the current cluster.